dev-lucid/container/README.md

 A data container that implements the PSR-11 interface, plus a few extra features:

 * You can lock / unlock indexes
-* You can require indexes to implement interfaces
+* You can require indexes to implement interfaces (which also requires them to be objects)
 * You can store / retrieve arrays correctly
 * You can return DateTime objects and set which formats your container can try to convert from
 * You can decorate the container to allow an area of your code to use the same set/get API, but have the indexes be automatically prefixed inside one master container.